Alliance for Organisational Psychology

 Develop an adaptive mindset

 Businesses rarely end up where they started in the aftermath of a major crisis.
 Communications centred on “going back to normal” tend to aggravate stress because they direct staff attention to guessing when back to normal will happen and hold them expectant in place.
-Communications that focus on the future of the business will guide staff to a solutions-focused mindset and reduce stress increasing a sense of control, ownership, and agency.
+Communications that focus on the future of the business will guide staff to a solutions-focused mindset and reduce stress by increasing a sense of control, ownership, and agency.

-• Redirect communications from “going back” to “moving towards”.
+- Redirect communications from “going back” to “moving towards”.
 In these communications, clarify that engagement in a time of crisis means letting go of some of the ways we’ve always done things and collaborating identify opportunities.

-• Invite staff to collaboratively identify opportunities and solutions, both as a crisis responsiveness approach, and a developmental initiative.
+- Invite staff to collaboratively identify opportunities and solutions, both as a crisis responsiveness approach, and a developmental initiative.
 As a leader, you can rely on business simulations, case studies, design thinking workshops, and other innovation-focused tools

 Engage in actively supportive communications